Free Website Content - Keep Children Safe Online

 it is best to keep the computer in a family common area.

-It might be helpful to explain to your child why it is important
+It might be helpful to explain to your child why it

-that using a computer is not a right, is a privilege.
-Parents
+should understand that using a computer is not a right,

-can and should supervise online activity.
+is a privilege.
+Parents can and should supervise online

 3. Personal Information.